 With metrics federation, you can use recording rules to precompute frequently used metrics and reduce high cardinality labels before metrics are forwarded to an external Prometheus-compatible solution.
 The raw labels and metric dimensions are still available in the built-in Prometheus server and can be accessed if needed.

-To reduce the amount of metrics that are collected even more, you can customize the Envoy filter of your deployments to modify how Istio metrics are recorded at creation time.
-With this setup, you can remove any unwanted cardinality labels before metrics are sent to the built-in Prometheus server.
+To reduce the amount of data that is collected even more, you can customize the Envoy filter of your workloads to modify how Istio metrics are recorded at creation time.
+With this setup, you can remove any unwanted cardinality labels before metrics are scraped by the built-in Prometheus server.

-For more information, see Customize Envoy filters to modify metrics at creation time.
+For more information, see Remove high cardinality labels at creation time.